cava01134/BPI-Doc/docs/PicoW_S3_doc/en/README.md

 ![](assets/images/Arduino_logo_1200x350.png)

->Arduino will not explain too much basic content, please have the language development foundation of C/C++.
+>Arduino does not provide much of the beginners' content, basic knowledge of C/C++ programming is required in order to operate.

 ## Information and resources